picortex/bitframe/docs/bitframe/sdk/react/01-SignInReactScope.md

 ### Hooks

+#### useStateFromViewModel

 #### useSignInEvent

 This is a react hook, that gets called when a user successfuly signs in.
 It should be used to listen to the sign in events and navigate the user to the respective dashboard.
-The callback that is passed in, will be invoked with a [session](../../../bitframe-authentication/core/src/commonMain/kotlin/bitframe/authentication/signin/Session.kt) which is an instance of class [Session.SignedIn](../../../bitframe-authentication/core/src/commonMain/kotlin/bitframe/authentication/signin/Session.kt), and that can give you further information of the user that is currently logged in
+The callback that is passed in, will be invoked with a [session](../../../../bitframe-authentication/core/src/commonMain/kotlin/bitframe/authentication/signin/Session.kt) which is an instance of class [Session.SignedIn](../../../../bitframe-authentication/core/src/commonMain/kotlin/bitframe/authentication/signin/Session.kt), and that can give you further information of the user that is currently logged in

 ```typescript
 import { useNavigate } from "react-router"